centro/transis-react/notes.md

 ## Needed
 Q: @Corey, what would you expect if prop mixins are set, but no props in the mixin were given?

-Q: @Corey, whats the current behavior for PropMixin and StateMixin conflict (containing the same keys)?
+Q: @Corey, whats would you expect when PropMixin and StateMixin conflict (containing the same keys)?
 What sort of priority takes place?

 Q: @Corey, what exactly does the TransisId do? walk me through.